 Lambeth also has the fifth highest levels for diagnosed psychosis in the country, and is in the top 25% for common mental illnesses.

-Our Single Point of Access received 7,465 introductions (referrals) in the year, up 25% from 5,962 in the previous year.
+Our Single Point of Access introductions is up 25% from 5,962 in the previous year.

-Our Crisis Outreach Service received 162 introductions, down 30% from 233 the previous year.
+Our Crisis Outreach Service introductions are down 30% from 233 the previous year.

 Our Short Term Support service received 2,082 introductions in 2021/22.
 This is down 9% from 2,288 in the previous financial year.